xhagrg/config_files/Readme.md

 For now, if you need vim to work with the pushed configurations:

-1. git clone git@github.com:xha003/config_files.git
+1. git clone git@github.com:xha003/config_files.git --recursive
-2. cp config_files/vim/.vimrc ~/.vimrc
-3. cp -r config_files/vim/.vim ~/
+2. cd config_files
+3. ln -s $PWD/vim/.vimrc ~/.vimrc
+4. ln -s $PWD/vim/.vim ~/

 And you are done!
 All the configurations should work fine.
 If you have any trouble using or following the instructions, please donot hesitate to post an issue.
 I will try and help as soon as I can.